David Dimbleby said he'd consider applying to be the new chairman of the BBC when Sir David Clementi stands down in 2021

 This video has been removed for rights reasons.

-From ejecting members of the public to questions about his robotic alter ego, the QT host has had some memorable moments during 25 years in the hot seat.
+From ejecting members of the public to questions about his robotic alter ego, the Question Time host has had some memorable moments during 25 years in the hot seat.

 Question Time host David Dimbleby criticises social media attacks on one of the show's female panellists.